 There is, however, one caveat to bear in mind with this method.
 While trying on implants is an undeniably effective way to get a sense of the size that suits you best, it can only ever give a rough idea of the final results.
 Your breast size will appear different once the implants have been surgically placed inside your breasts.

 Superimposing the implants on top of your breast tissue inside a bra essentially stacks one sphere on top of another, resulting in an exaggerated projection of the breasts.
 As a result, women sometimes select smaller implants than they are looking for.

 Another way in which you can “try on” implants at home and get a sense of implant weight is by carrying out the rice test.
 Once you have made your own homemade implant sizers from pantyhose and rice, the implants can be placed inside a sports bra and tried on.
 You can add or remove rice from the pantyhose to experiment with larger or smaller implant volumes.

 Sometimes, your choice may come down to two implant sizes.
 In these cases, the surgeon may recommend trying on the implant option during surgery using temporary breast implant sizers.
 The temporary implant will be placed in your breast pocket and assessed, and the surgeon will then make a decision about the implant that best fits your goals and your body type.
 The sizer implant is then removed and the permanent implant placed inside the breast.

-At the end of the day, the size of your new breasts represents a very personal choice.
-While the decision ultimately rests with you, don’t forget that your plastic surgeon is there to help support and inform you throughout the surgical process to ensure you achieve beautiful results.
+The size of your new breasts represents a very personal choice.
+While the decision ultimately rests with you, don’t forget that your plastic surgeon is there to help support and inform you throughout the surgical process.

 Ask a Cosmetic Doctor on Zwivel